trekr5/hackety-hack.com/README.md

 + **Test your code**, we really can't stress this enough, ideally you should be practicing [TDD][tdd] and writing tests before you even write your code.
 If you don't test your code, we have no way of knowing if it works properly so please do test.
 + **If it's a major feature, file an issue**, if you file an issue we can discuss certain aspects of the new feature with you and ensure it's a good fit for hackety-hack.com.

+## Translations ##

+Hello everyone!

+We are in the process of translating Hackety Hack into as many foreign languages as possible so that people around the world would be able to use the site with ease.
+If you are bilingual and interested in helping us make Hackety Hack a truly global phenomenon, accessible by all regardless of location or nationality, and make learning Ruby even more fun! then please sign up here http://crowdin.net/project/hackety-hackcom/invite

 ## Getting Started ##

 Once you've cloned this repository, running `script/bootstrap` should tell you everything you need to know.